salsita/prism/docs/composition/example/action-composition-practice.md

 ```

-After running the application, you should now be able to see in [`redux-devtools-extension`](https://github.com/zalmoxisus/redux-devtools-extension) that Actions are actually composed!
+After running the application, you should now be able to see the composed Actions in [`redux-devtools-extension`](https://github.com/zalmoxisus/redux-devtools-extension).

 ![gif-viewer-pair-3](../../assets/9.png)